Travelling to Thailand

 - Debit cards – like a travel money card, a debit card has the advantage of accessing your own money from a linked bank account while you’re away.
 Unfortunately, it’s also like a credit card, so you’ll likely have to pay a 3% foreign conversion fee.

 - Cash – not everywhere will let you pay with a card in Thailand, so it’s good to have some cash with you as well.
 Make sure you treat Thai money with respect though as it features images of the royal family – you could get into serious trouble for showing any disrespect.
 Using cash also leaves you more vulnerable to theft.

 Before heading to Thailand make sure you check Smart Traveller

 Smart Traveller is a must-visit online destination for all Aussie travellers before they head away.
 As the official travel website of the Department of Foreign Affairs and Trade, it has up-to-date information of any travel warnings or added security concerns (such as the southern border between Thailand and Malaysia).
 You can also register your travel plans – that way if there is an emergency it will be easier for Australian consular officials to locate you and offer assistance.

 Find out about Smart Traveller Thailand travel advice

 Any recommendation made in this communication is general in nature and does not take your objectives, financial situation or needs into account.
 Read the terms and conditions, including the Online Banking Terms and Conditions before making a decision and consider whether the product is right for you.

-3. No ATM withdrawal fee at over 3,000 Westpac Group ATMs in Australia and over 50,000 ATMs globally via Global ATM Alliance partners.
+No ATM withdrawal fee at Westpac Group or select Westpac Group partner ATMs in Australia and Global ATM Alliance partners.
 Other fees and charges may be payable.